UnBCIC-TP2/Oberon-IDE/README.md

 ## Oberon IDE

-This is the XText-based IDE implementation of our Oberon language.
-It integrates the XText approach with ab existing implementation of the Oberon language.
+This is the XText-based IDE implementation of the Oberon language.
+It integrates the XText approach with an existing implementation of the Oberon language (https://github.com/UnBCIC-TP2/Oberon-Scala).
 Currently, this implementation exports a C program from an Oberon module---using our existing implementation of Oberon.

 Future work:

-   * integrate the type checker feature
+   * [ ] integrate the type checker feature (from a context menu)
-   * integrate the interpreter feature
+   * [ ] integrate the interpreter feature (from a context menu)
-   * export the C code for a specific output directory
+   * [ ] export the C code for a specific output directory (using the auto-save mechanism)
+   * [ ] add the parser test cases previous implemented by some students

 ### Requirements